Tris-B/Expression2_TurretFramework/README.md

 ```

-Not all keybinds are always required, more information is present as comments within the code, above any relevant keybindings.
+Not all keybinds are always required, more information is present as comments within the code.

 To edit your keybinds, just edit the strings initialized in this section to whatever you may want.
-If you are not sure what the correct string is for an obscure key like Delete or End, use the debug tool on the E2, get in a seat

 ---